Sorry, you need to enable JavaScript to visit this website.

 6. Definitions

-The definition of the terms used in this document can be found in the Policy Definitions website.
+The definition of the terms used in this document can be found on the Policy Definitions website.